M Idioms

 make it hot for (someone)

-The questions from the reporters were making it hot for the city council member.
+The questions from the reporter were making it hot for the city council member.

 make it one's business to (do something)

-- do something even if you may interfere in something that does not directly concern you
+- to do something even if you may interfere in something that does not directly concern you

 The mother always makes it her business to know exactly what her children are doing.